MixedVoices/mixedvoices/README.md

 # MixedVoices 🎙️

-MixedVoices is an analytics platform for voice agents - think Mixpanel for conversational AI.
-It helps you track, visualize, and optimize your voice agent's performance by analyzing conversation flows, identifying bottlenecks, and measuring success rates across different versions.
+MixedVoices is a comprehensive analytics and evaluation tool for voice agents - think Mixpanel for conversational AI.
+It helps you track, visualize, and optimize your voice agent's performance through detailed conversation analysis, ML metrics, and call quality measurements.
+Use MixedVoices to analyze conversation flows, identify bottlenecks, measure success rates across versions, and evaluate agent performance through simulated scenarios.

 ## Features